Challenges and Practices of Deep Learning Model Reengineering: A Case Study on Computer Vision: Methodology

 Our goal was to analyze at least 10\% of the issues for each reengineering project, but this was balanced against the wide range of qualifying issues for each repository.
 For example, \code{ultralytics/yolov5} has 279 qualifying issues while \code{yhenon/pytorch-retinanet} has only 4.
 We first conducted a pilot study on 5 solo projects which includes 69 defects.\footnote{More details can be found in \cref{Method: Taxonomy}.} The pilot study indicated that choosing the 20 most-commented issues would cover roughly 10\% of the issues for these projects and give us plenty of data for analysis.

-We checked and found that this approach would also work well for most of the zoo repositories.
+\new{In order to achieve a sufficient confidence level from analyzing only 10\% of issues, we applied our filters uniformly across both solo and zoo repositories to prevent bias stemming from specific models or zoos.
+This approach allows us to focus on the broader process rather than being influenced by individual ``products''.
+The issues we analyzed were both representative of the most commonly encountered challenges in the field and diverse in terms of originating repositories, model types, and user engagement levels, including the most commented issues and those from different repositories and models.
+This strategy increases our confidence that the insights derived from this sample are reflective of the larger population of issues. }

 For two zoo repositories (\code{tensorflow/models} and \code{pytorch/vision}), the most-commented issues are controversial API change requests, not reengineering defects, so we randomly sampled 10\% of the closed issues instead.
 For some smaller repositories, taking the top-20 qualifying issues consumed all available defects (\cref{table:repo info}).

 For most of the selected repositories, we sorted the remaining issues by the number of comments and examined the 20 issues with the most comments.
 This sample constituted $\geq$ 10\% of their issues.
 For the zoo repositories from two major DL frameworks, \code{tensorflow/models} and \code{pytorch/vision}, the most-commented issues were API change requests, not defects.
 Here, we randomly sampled 10\% of issues that met the first two filters.